SaraLerma/The-Pragmatic-Programmer/README.md

 > Reminder: tl;dr – too long; didn’t read.

 # Chapter 2.
-A pragmatic approach
+A Pragmatic Approach

-## 8. The essence of good design
+## 8. The Essence of Good Design

 ETC (Easier to change) principle:
 > Good design is easier to change than bad design - a thing is well designed if it must adapt by changing.

 ETC helps you to make decisions.
 Ask yourself “did the thing I just did make the overall system easier or harder to change?”.
 It’s important to think about keeping code decoupled and cohesive.

-## 9. The evils of duplication
+## 9. The Evils of Duplication

 📖  [whole topic](https://media.pragprog.com/titles/tpp20/dry.pdf)

 Knowledge is not stable (your understanding of a requirement, business logic, user requirements, etc.).
 Maintenance is a routine of the entire development process.

 The DRY (Don’t repeat yourself) principle is: